By guest blogger, Steve Mason

 It was time to switch it on to get inspiration!

-I knew I wanted stairs up a hill to the front door, so I set about carving the polystyrene in to a rough shape and then plastering it over the top.
+I knew I wanted stairs up a hill to the front door of the fairy house, so I set about carving the polystyrene into a rough shape and then plastering it over the top.
 Placing the stones in formation was incredibly difficult but I eventually got them in place and lightly plastered them to stay.

+Next was to make the full-size landscape base of the fairy house.
 I wanted the stairs to lead down a path to a pond so I made sure I left a ‘well’ shaped hole.
-I also had the idea to put in a real bonsai tree so I left a circle shaped hole for a pot to go into.
+I also had the idea to put in a real bonsai tree so I left a circle-shaped hole for a pot to go into.

-Once the airdry clay was dry, it was time to start decorating.
+I plastered in the stones for the path.
+Once the airdry clay was dry, it was time to start decorating the fairy house.
 I started by painting dirt and rock-coloured browns and blacks….

 I polished it up and glued it in place and then super glued sticks along each side.
 I started to glue stones around it for steps.

 I got some clear plastic and cut it to shape, rolling it around.
 I then got a toilet roll and glued stones to it for a chimney.
 I secured the to the plastic.
 I bought fake branches with leaves from Spotlight and cut the leaves off and cut them in half.
-I hot glued them on to the plastic and around the chimney.
-I also got some sculpey and crafted the top of the chimney from that and glued it in place.
+I hot glued them onto the plastic and around the chimney.
+I also got some Sculpey and crafted the top of the chimney from that and glued it in place.

 Next, my daughter had previously mentioned fairy houses had circles on top of their roof.
 Not knowing what she meant, I set about making a circular shape for her using wire.
 I bought a ring from Spotlight and attached 8 (I think) long bits of wire.
-I shaped them and then spent time making cross sections and sticking them together for stability.
+I shaped them and then spent time making cross-sections and sticking them together for stability.
 I hot glued it to the existing form, ready to paper maché.